gelguy/Cmd2.vim/README.md

 #### Flickering

   As Cmd2 renders the cmdline and menu using `echo`, there might be flickering.
 Changing the `g:Cmd2_loop_sleep` variable will have different effects depending on the terminal used.
 In general, a lower value should result in less flickering.
 Otherwise, setting `g:Cmd2_cursor_blink` to `0` will turn off the cursor blink, which will result in no re-rendering and hence no flickering.

+#### Slow fuzzy matching

+  The default fuzzy matcher uses Vim's inbuilt search() and match() functions to generate the list of candidates.
+The candidates are then sorted and uniq-ed with an unoptimised algorithm.
+This might result in a noticeable delay when dealing with large files.
+A way to fix this is to use set `g:Cmd2_complete_generate` to a custom function which is faster.
+Some possible ways to do this is to use Python or Lua, or use existing sources such as from neocomplete.

 #### Putty mouse flickering